The Davis Family of North Carolina

 The Missouri Compromise of 1820 made slavery illegal in the unorganized Missouri territory (the northern Great Plains), but allowed it in Missouri (the area encompassing most of the current state boundaries).12 Sarah Davis and three of her sons were early settlers in Lafayette County, Freedom Township.
 Hamilton C. Davis was a doctor and owned considerable property.
 His father-in-law, David Mock, also migrated to Freedom Township from North Carolina.
 Whether Joseph made the move is unclear.
 Undocumented reports are that he died in Freedom Township in 1837.
 His gravesite is unknown.

 Hamilton Davis died in 1847.
-The 1850 census slave schedules tell us that the Davises still had a number of slaves.
-Sarah Davis is listed with five slaves of which there are a male and female (black) in their 30s, plus two young black children and a 10-year-old mulatto boy (hmmm).
-Christina Mock Davis, Hamilton’s widow, had four slaves (a couple and two small children).
-Nathaniel S. Davis had three slaves, and William L. Davis had one.13 The slaves are not listed by name.
+The 1850 census slave schedules tell us that the Davises still had a number of people held as property.
+Sarah Davis is listed with five, of which there are a male and female (black) in their 30s, plus two young black children and a 10-year-old mulatto boy (hmmm).
+Christina Mock Davis, Hamilton’s widow, had four, a couple and two small children.
+Nathaniel S. Davis had three, and William L. Davis had one.13 The enslaved people are not listed by name.